 , they must be stored

-as a 3-dimensional array, that is, essentially a list of 2D data.frames,
+as a 3-dimensional array, that is, essentially a list of similarly sized

-a list of lists as long as all our files.
+with a list of data.frames as long as all our files.
 We then use

 abind